vbmacher/intellij-cucumber-scala/README.md

 ## Publishing

 A "publish token" must be set up in order to publish the plugin to [JetBrains plugins portal](https://plugins.jetbrains.com/plugin/7460-cucumber-for-scala).
-The token can be set up either by system variable or Gradle property named `PUBLISH_TOKEN` (e.g. put it in `gradle.properties` file, but do not commit it!).
+The token can be set to a system variable named `IJ_PLUGIN_REPO_TOKEN`, or in a file `~/.ij-plugin-repo-token`.
+Please refer to [sbt-idea-plugin](https://github.com/JetBrains/sbt-idea-plugin#publishplugin-channel--inputkeystring) for more information.

+In order to sign the plugin, set system variables `PLUGIN_SIGN_KEY`, `PLUGIN_SIGN_CERT` and `PLUGIN_SIGN_KEY_PWD` (again, please refer to [sbt-idea-plugin](https://github.com/JetBrains/sbt-idea-plugin#signplugin--taskkeyfile) for more information, or https://plugins.jetbrains.com/docs/intellij/plugin-signing.html#signing-methods).

 Then, run `publishPlugin` task.